 Russia has enjoyed impressive economic performance in recent years.
 This column takes stock of its success, identifies its growth drivers, and highlights the need for microeconomic and structural reforms.

-Guido Tabellini 22 December 2007
+Guido Tabellini, Saturday, December 22, 2007

 Morality – defined as individual values and convictions about the scope of application of norms of good conduct – is an important factor in individual behaviour and thus economic outcomes.
 Such values evolve slowly so they are an important channel through which distant political history can influence current economic performance.
 Here is new evidence supporting this view.